-Trump Demands Recall Of New York Times And Washington Post Pulitzer For Mueller Coverage
+Trump Demands Recall Of ‘New York Times’ And ‘Washington Post’ Pulitzer For Mueller Coverage

 — NYTimes Communications (@NYTimesPR) March 30, 2019

 Trump has frequently been critical of the press in general, but he appears to have reserved special vitriol for the two award-winning newspapers.
 As recently as February 20 of this year, he called The New York Times the “enemy of the people” via Twitter.
-And he has accused the owner of The Washington Post, Amazon founder Jeff Bezos of employing the newspaper as a “lobbyist weapon against Congress to keep Politicians from looking into Amazon no-tax monopoly.”
+He has also accused the owner of The Washington Post, Amazon founder Jeff Bezos, of employing the newspaper as a “lobbyist weapon against Congress to keep Politicians from looking into Amazon no-tax monopoly.”